 Trustees of the Mahatma Gandhi Foundation,

-Your Excellencies, Ambassadors, High Commissioners and members of
+Your Excellencies, Ambassadors, High Commissioners and members of the Diplomatic Corps,

 Fellow South Africans,